Structural stability of invasion graphs for Lotka--Volterra systems: Appendix B. Questions and open problems

 \subsection{Wider classes of stable matrices}

 The first question that we pose is related with the fact that in \cite{rohr} the authors conjecture about stability of admissible equilibria for more general class of matrices $A$ - D-stable ones and stable ones.
-As our result on the structure of attractors relies on Theorem \ref{thm:take} which uses the logarithmic Lyapunov function valid only in the class of Volterra--Lyapunov stable matrices $A$, it remains open to see if is holds in those wider classes. \begin{Question} Does the Invasion Graph (IG) correspond to the structure of the global attractor if the matrix $A$ is D-stable or merely stable in place of being Volterra--Lyapunov stable? \end{Question}
+As our result on the graph of connections relies on Theorem \ref{thm:take} which uses the logarithmic Lyapunov function valid only in the class of Volterra--Lyapunov stable matrices $A$, it remains open to see if is holds in those wider classes. \begin{Question} Characterize the class of matrices for which the Invasion Graph (IG) corresponds to the graph of connections.
+Is this class essentially bigger then Volterra--Lyapunov stable ones?
+How does it relate to weaker notions of stable matrices such as, for instance, D-stable ones? \end{Question}